STAR Assessor Guide

 Answer: No. The condition and ownership of property is determined as of taxable status date.

 - Question: An eligible senior citizen purchases a home after taxable status date.
 May he or she receive a prorated STAR exemption on the home?

 Answer: No. There is no provision in the RPTL for prorated STAR exemptions.
 However, the taxpayer could receive a prorated section 467 exemption.

 - Question: A person who has been granted an Enhanced STAR exemption sells his or her house, cooperative apartment or mobile home after taxable status date.
 What happens to the exemption?
 Also, what happens with regard to a newly-purchased house, cooperative apartment or mobile home that is bought by this person who still meets the eligibility requirements for the Enhanced STAR exemption?

 Answer: In the case of the house that has been sold, the exemption remains with the parcel until the next taxable status date.
 This would occur even if the new owner does not meet the Enhanced STAR eligibility requirements.
-On the other hand, the person who meets the STAR eligibility requirements and buys a house, etc. after taxable status date must wait until the following year to have the exemption applied to the new property (unless the exemption has been granted to the prior owner).
+On the other hand, because the STAR exemption is no longer available on homes purchased after taxable status date of the assessment roll used to levy taxes for the 2015-16 school year, the person who meets the STAR eligibility requirements and buys a house, etc.. must now register with New York State for the STAR credit.

 - Question: If a property is sold, must the assessor mail a STAR application to the new owner?